Assembling Solid Wood Furniture

 Does the Factory Have a Dry Room?

-A dry room is especially important if you are producing furniture in a tropical climate that has a lot of humidity and moisture in the air.
+A dry room is significant if you are producing furniture in a tropical climate that has a lot of humidity and moisture in the air.
 Moisture can and will get into the wood once the wood is kiln-dried.

-A dry room will ensure that the raw wood furniture pieces can be put into a stable environment and the moisture can be taken out of them again until their moisture level is steady.
+A dry room will ensure that the raw wood furniture pieces can be put into a stable environment and the moisture can be removed from them again until their moisture level is steady.

 Does the Factory Cut and Shape All the Wood Themselves?